 YouTube – To host videos

-You have in your hands what’s unarguably the most comprehensive, detailed manual on the internet to start your WordPress blog.
+You have what’s unarguably the most comprehensive, detailed manual on the internet to start your WordPress blog.

 Now, go out and create your dream online business.
-And if you have any questions drop your questions on the comment section and I’ll answer every one of them.
+And if you have any questions drop your questions in the comment section, and I’ll answer every one of them.

-Want to keep the post as a keepsake for reference purposes – like download it so you can always come back to it?
+Do you want to keep the post as a keepsake for reference purposes, like downloading it so you can always come back to it?